Electrification in New York: Get the Facts

 The Climate Action Council approved its final plan on December 19, 2022.
 Now many of the recommended actions must be approved by the State Legislature and various regulatory agencies (i.e. – Department of Environmental Conservation, Public Service Commission, etc.)

-To learn more about the Climate Action Council and the Climate Leadership and Community Protection Act,
+To learn more about New York State’s climate plan and the Climate Leadership & Community Protection Act, click on the links below:

 New York State is leading the way with some of the most progressive environmental proposals in the country.
 The real question is: What will they mean in terms of costs to homeowners, renters, co-ops, and businesses?